dagger/dagger/README.md

 $ cp ./cmd/dagger/dagger /usr/local/bin
 ```

 3. Run [buildkitd](https://github.com/moby/buildkit) on your local machine.
-The simplest way to do this is using [Docker](https://docker.com).
+The simplest way to do this is using [Docker](https://docker.com): `docker run -d --name buildkitd --privileged moby/buildkit:latest`

 On a machine with Docker installed, run: